dw/csvmonkey/README.md

 ## How It Works

-* **Vectorized**: scanning for byte values that influence parser state is done using Intel SSE 4.2's PCMPISTRI instruction.
-This instruction supports many operating modes, including one that will locate the first occurence of up to four distinct values within a 16 byte vector.
-This allows searching 16 input bytes to locate the end of line, escape, quote, or field separators in a single CPU instruction.
+* **Vectorized**: scanning for byte values that influence parser state is done using Intel SSE 4.2 PCMPISTRI instruction.
+PCMPISTRI can locate the first occurence of up to four distinct values within a 16 byte vector, allowing searching 16 input bytes for end of line, escape, quote, or field separators in one instruction.

-* **Zero Copy**: the user is responsible for providing the memory buffers the parser will search.
-The output of the parser is an array of column offsets within a row, each containing a flag to indicate whether any escape character was detected.
+* **Zero Copy**: the user supplies the parser's input buffers.
+The output of is an array of column offsets within a row, each containing a flag to indicate whether an escape character was detected.
+The highest throughput is achieved in combination with memory-mapped files, where none of the OS, application or parser make any bulk copies.

-* **Lazy Decoding**: input data is not copied or unescaped until it is requested.
-Since a flag is stored to indicate the presence of escapes, a fast path is possible that avoids any bytewise decode loop in the usual case where no escape is present.
+* **Lazy Decoding**: input is not copied or unescaped until it is requested.
+  Since a flag indicates the presence of escapes, a fast path is possible that avoids any bytewise decode in the usual case where no escape is present.

 * **Header Only**: the parser has no third-party dependencies, just some templates defined in ``csvmonkey.hpp``.